- Stretches the external hip rotators, glutes and piriformis.

 - Inhale, sit up tall.
 Exhale, twist to the right from the base of your spine.

-- To increase the intensity of the pose, bring your left elbow to outside of your right knee and twist a little deeper.
+- To increase the intensity of the pose, bring your left elbow to outside of your right knee.
+Inhale, lengthen your spine.
+Exhale, twist a little deeper.

-- Come back to centre on your last exhalation and switch sides.
+- Come back to centre on an exhalation and switch sides.

-- If both your sitting bones do not rest evenly on the mat in the twist, keep your left leg straight out in front of you and flex your foot.
+- If both your sitting bones are not in contact with the mat in the twist or it just feels uncomfortably tight, keep your left leg straight out in front of you and flex your foot.

 - Avoid this pose if you have a hip, back or knee injury.